- View Offline

 This course was created and produced by Rich Harrington. lynda.com is honored to host this content in our library.

-My name is Rich Harrington and welcome to Photoshop for Video Editors Core Skills.
+- Hi, my name is Rich Harrington and welcome to Photoshop for Video Editors: Core Skills.
 In this course, we're going to explore the essential skills needed when using Adobe Photoshop, to create graphics for use in a video edit.
-This course will also be applicable, if you work in motion graphics with applications like Adobe After Effects.
+This course will also be applicable if you work in motion graphics with applications like Adobe After Effects.
 Now, my background with Photoshop and video graphics goes way back.
 The very first book I ever wrote was called Photoshop for Nonlinear Editors.
 And that book tackled a lot of the core information we're going to look at today.

-However, things have continued to change with Photoshop with the introduction of non-square pixels, support for working with video files natively, as well as a wealth of other features that really extend its toolset.
+However, things have continued to change with Photoshop with the introduction of non-square pixels, support for working with video files natively, as well as a wealth of other features that really extend its tool set.
 Photoshop is absolutely an essential tool for creating video graphics.
-In this course, I want to demystify a lot of the tough things like, total resolution that you need, template sizes, what type of graphics you need, how to work with text, alpha channels, non- square pixels, a whole wide range of things.
+And in this course, I want to demystify a lot of the tough things like, total resolution that you need, template sizes, what type of graphics you need, how to work with text, alpha channels, non- square pixels, a whole wide range of things.